XPsoud/wxCheckSums/README.md

  - Files to check will can be given using the command line.
 If 1 or 2 files, the first tab should be activated.
 If more than 2 files, the second tab will be the one visible.
 #### Options : ####
  - Add an option to disable calculation for a type of hash
- - Add an option to specify if hashes must be displayed uppercase or lowercase
- - Add an options to specify witch tab should be displayed at application startup
+ - Add an option to specify witch tab should be displayed at application startup